bfidatadigipres/dpx_encoding/README.md

   - All original folder names, new folder names, and today's date are updated respectively to splitting_document.csv
   - DPX sequence path is iterated over finding all folders within it that contain files ending in ‘.dpx’ or ‘.DPX’.
 This will find all instances of scan01, scan02 folders within the DPX path and splits/moves each equally.
   - New folders have new paths created, incorporating all sub folders down to the level of the DPX files.
-  - All DPX files within the DPX path are counted per scan folder, divided as per division (2, 3, 4 or 5 - see table 1).
+  - All DPX files within the DPX path are counted per scan folder, divided as per division (2 to 6 - see table 1).
   - The new folder list and first DPX of each block of data is written to the DPX_splitting.log
   - Each block is moved to it’s corresponding new folder, one DPX at a time using Python’s shutil function.
   - Each block is checked that the files all moved correctly, where any are missing a second move attempt is made.